Music

 Implementation

-The music curriculum ensures children sing, listen, play, perform and evaluate.
-This is embedded in the classroom activities as well as singing assemblies, various concerts and performances and the learning of instruments.
-Through the borough's music programme, teachers are able to produce inclusive lessons for all children to access the musical curriculum in a fun and engaging way, further promoting a love of learning.
-Teachers deliver whole class ensemble teaching, following the Charanga programme, designed specifically for the teaching of music in primary schools.
-Charanga lessons are planned in sequences to provide children with the opportunities to review, remember, deepen and apply their understanding.
 The elements of music are taught in whole class lessons so that children can use some of the language of music to dissect it, and understand how it is made, played, appreciated and analysed.
 In the classroom, children learn how to play and progress in a variety of instruments from Year 1 to Year 6.
 Playing various instruments enables children to use a range of methods to create notes, as well as how to read basic music notation.
 They also learn how to compose, focusing on different dimensions of music, which in turn feeds their understanding when listening, playing, or analysing music.
 Composing or performing using body percussion and vocal sounds is also part of the curriculum, which develops the understanding of musical elements without the added complexity of an instrument.

 Impact

 Music enables children to develop an understanding of culture and history, both in relation to children individually, as well as ethnicities from across the world.
 Children are able to enjoy music in as many ways as they choose – as either listener, creator or performer.
 Children have the opportunity to discuss and share their own thoughts, opinions and ideas, acknowledging and respecting that these may vary and that this is positive.
 They can dissect music and comprehend its parts.
 They can sing and feel a pulse.
-At Eastbury Community Primary School children are provided with opportunities beyond the National Curriculum to further and support their understanding.
+At Eastbury, Community Primary School children are provided with opportunities beyond the National Curriculum to further and support their understanding.
 These include having visitors with a musical talent, visiting concerts and school productions.
 External interests and talents are also encouraged and showcased in class and assembly, ensuring that everyone is challenged regardless of previous musical experience.
 Children have an understanding of how to further develop skills less known to them, should they ever develop an interest in their lives.

 How is the curriculum sequenced?